Welcome to 303Triathlon - Your Colorado Triathlon Resource

 Bill Plock - Try Hearter

 Bill's first triathlon was in August of 2008 in Steamboat where he "wore a shortie waterski wetsuit that ballooned up like a raft and ran in grass stained running shoes from mowing the yard."
 But he loved the triathlon and five seasons later he has completed four Ironmans (Arizona twice, Cozumel and Canada).
 Bill is a member of the Carmichael Training Systems (CTS) triathlon team.
 His favorite local race is a toss up between the Lake to Lake, where he won his age group in 2012, or the Harvest Moon.
 Born and raised in Golden, he simply "loves Colorado and exploring it on my bike.
 Finding a new road to ride is the pot of gold at the end of the rainbow."
-When he's not teaching indoor cycling at the Colorado Athletic Club and Denver Athletic club and leading outdoor rides this summer, he's a single dad of a beautiful 10 year old daughter.
-He says, "My personal triathlon is a balance of her, my love of training, and living life."
+When he's not teaching indoor cycling at the Colorado Athletic Club and Denver Athletic club and leading outdoor rides this summer, he is a dad of beautiful 10 year old daughter always seeking the balance of training and spending time with family."